ac-simpson/Genepuller-Fungal-MLST/README.md

 # Genepuller-Fungal-MLST
-Blast wrapper script for pulling relevant genes from fungal (or indeed any) genomes for MLST
+Blast wrapper script for pulling relevant genes from fungal (or indeed any) genomes for MLST.
+Currently a jupyter notebook.

 Fungal taxonomy based on multi-locus sequenced typing (MLST) is a tricky business.
 While there are more convenient and automated ways of doing whole-genome trees for fungi (for example, see https://github.com/stajichlab), most fungal genomes haven't been sequenced; in most cases, Sanger sequencing has been performed on specific marker genes (most often the ITS sequence, but also other marker genes such as calmodulin, translation elogation factor 1, etc.).
 Finding the best taxonomic placement of an unknown fungal WGS often relies on extracting the genus-appropriate marker genes from the genome and placing them in a tree with the same marker genes from related species or genera.